Lancelotbronner/nand2tetris/README.md

 I'm adding support for the virtual machine (`.vm` files) and its corresponding translator (`.vm` => `.hack`) to `Nand2Tetris`.

+I would like, for GUIs, to produce an abstract syntax tree of the VM program

 ### Test Module

 I want to add support for automatically executing test files (`.tst`, `.cmp`, `.out`) within `XCTNand2Tetris`.